Jake Etheridge

 The team landed on three things so the simulation could be defended by Risk Managers and understood by executives, in the same view:

-• Percentile tables for confidence.
+• Percentile tables for probability confidence.
 "P50 is $175K, P90 is $210K."
-Auditors and analysts speak this.
+This combined the languages of Risk Managers and Executives in the same sentence.

 The Analysis view of the Tariff Tightrope scenario, showing inherent and residual likelihood and exposure summaries, a Monte Carlo simulation histogram and S-curve, significant factor cards (highest probability cause, highest impact consequence, weakest control), and a confidence analysis table broken down by percentile